-Custom block pages - this feature allows you to add a custom HTML block page that will replace the default Heimdal block page when Threat Prevention - Endpoint intercepts and blocks access to a malicious domain (or blacklisted domain):
+Custom block pages - this feature allows you to add a custom HTML block page that will replace the default Heimdal block page when Threat Prevention - Network intercepts and blocks access to a malicious domain (or blacklisted domain):

 Access Rule* - add your Public IP Address(es) to filter traffic through our DNS Servers.
 Here you can specify a Public IP Address or a Subnet;